PO Box 2044

 Durham, NC 27701

-John Fenderson is a Fellow at Croatan Institute.
+John Fenderson is a Senior Fellow at Croatan Institute.
 He has a keen interest in market based behavior change especially as it relates to social impact and environmental sustainability, and has worked with landowners in the southeast U.S. to help them create wealth through responsible stewardship of their natural assets – principally forestland.
 He is currently serving as a part time consultant/managing partner with Hatchie River Co., LLC as he transitions back to middle Tennessee from Little Rock, Arkansas.
 In Little Rock, he served as a Specialty Asset Manager for the Timberland Investment Group at U.S. Trust – a subsidiary of Bank of America, having transferred over from prior service as a financial advisor at Bank of America Merrill Lynch.
 He has over 25 years experience in forestry and the environmental arena working in such places as the Sierra Mountains in California, as well as on the Tongass National Forest in Alaska – in addition to working for environmental organizations in the southeastern U.S. John currently serves on the boards of the Tennessee Environmental Council, the Forest Stewards Guild, and the Forest Stewardship Council – U.S.

 John was previously the Senior Manager of Forestry at the National Wildlife Federation, and prior to that he was the Southeastern Regional Director for the National Network of Forest Practitioners.
 As the Environmental Affairs/Public Outreach Coordinator for the Tennessee Division of Forestry, he co-authored papers on Carbon Sequestration Principles for the Southeast and Valuing a Forested Viewshed.
 In the late Eighties, he worked for Greenpeace, while in the mid Nineties he worked with the Nature Conservancy, and the US Forest Service in California and Alaska.